-For ILGA reviews of delegated decisions, make an application for review via the Liquor and Gaming Application Noticeboard.
+Applications for review of ILGA delegated decisions, can be made via the Liquor and Gaming Application Noticeboard.
 The Review Application form can be accessed online via the make a submission button.

 Further information can be obtained from the Reviews of liquor and gaming decisions page on the Liquor & Gaming website.